abhisrkckl/Vela.jl/docs/src/index.md

 notebooks.
 It can also be used from Python REPL, scripts, and notebooks with the help of the `pint2vela` interface.

+`Vela.jl` is named after the brightest radio pulsar, the Vela pulsar (J0835-4510).
+Also, Vēḻa (വേള, वेळ, ...) is a word meaning occasion, time, etc. in some Indian languages.

 It is under active development.

 ## Table of contents